Drone use policy

-For health and safety reasons, it is prohibited to use an unmanned air vehicle (UAV), an unmanned aircraft system (UAS), a remotely piloted aircraft system (RPAS) or a drone (hereafter collectively referred to as a “drone”) for recreational purposes above the worksite or construction right-of-way for the New Champlain Bridge Corridor Project, no matter the weight of the drone.
-If a drone is used in violation of this policy, Signature on the Saint Lawrence (SSL) reserves the right to take all necessary measures, including appropriate legal recourse, to stop this unauthorized use.
+For health and safety reasons, it is prohibited to use an unmanned air vehicle (UAV), an unmanned aircraft system (UAS), a remotely piloted aircraft system (RPAS) or a drone (hereafter collectively referred to as a “drone”) for recreational purposes above the Samuel De Champlain Bridge and the entire corridor managed by Signature on the Saint Lawrence (SSL), no matter the weight of the drone.
+If a drone is used in violation of this policy, SSL reserves the right to take all necessary measures, including appropriate legal recourse, to stop this unauthorized use.

 For non-recreational purposes:

 For non-recreational use, you must first comply with all Transport Canada requirements.
 In this regard, please see the Transport Canada website for the applicable details.